Size-Exclusion Chromatography with Multi-Angle Light Scattering (SEC-MALS)

 CMI SEC-MALS Guide to Protein Conjugate Analysis, guide to measuring dn/dc values and performing protein conjugate data analysis.

-CMI SEC-MALS Guide to Working with Custom Solvents, for solvents that cannot use PBS or water as the solvent model.
+CMI SEC-MALS Guide to Custom Solvents, for solvents that cannot use PBS or water as the solvent model.

 SEC-MALS Technology page from Wyatt Technologies.

-- analytical SEC column (the CMI usually has 1-2 working SEC-MALS columns that users may borrow, if their samples are purified by SEC and in an appropriate buffer)
+- The CMI usually has 2-3 working SEC-MALS columns that users may borrow, if their samples are purified by SEC and in an appropriate buffer (pH ≤ 7.5, salt > 100 mM).
+No guarantees on performance are offered.

 Assay Buffers